 Problem Four: Do I Have Cold Feet?

-Most people feel pre-wedding jitters but when you’re prone to worrying and then questioning every worry, it can be easy to fall into the trap of worrying that you’re worrying because you actually might not be with the right person.
+Many people feel pre-wedding jitters but when you’re prone to worrying and then questioning every worry, it can be easy to fall into the trap of worrying that you’re worrying because you actually might not be with the right person.
 Complicated, right?

 Let’s be clear, every couple has some level of problems.
 The stress of wedding planning can amplify already existing problems and make them seem worse than they are.
 Throw in the negative thinking that comes with anxiety and it can all suddenly feel like cold feet.